Fusion1013/AvasarVault/Major Locations/Elisus/Ohkyr Dominion/Towns/Telhira.md

 # Geography
 The town is surrounded on all sides by bush-covered hills.
 The [[Dragonback Mountains]] loom not far to the west.
 The land surrounding the city is scarred and cracked due to earthquakes caused by the [[1167APC - Taundor Cataclysm|Taundor Cataclysm]].
 Deep chasms split the land closer to the mountains.
 Small, narrow islands dot the coastline, formed when the land was displaced.
 # Landmarks
+## Kirel Pazeth
+A small market square at the centre of the city.
+Has the majority of all shops in town.
+Translates to Kirel's Market.
+Kirel is said to be the founder of the town, and has a statue at the centre of the square.

+The general market is open Taidar through Epidar, with people selling their wares in pop-up stands.
+### The Salt & Stem
+A small herbalist shop.
+Owned by an adventurer known as Velran Tashor, though he has gone missing lately.
+The shop is now managed by an old elven woman known as Erisma.
+### Telhira General Goods
+Does not get a lot of business, so they might not have a lot of things.
+They are open Taidar through Epidar.
+It is run by a group of halflings.
+### Salt & Steel
+A blacksmith.
+Run by a younger man named Kaelor Thane.
+Specialized in creating stuff for ships, but can create other things but not of the best quality.
 ## The Docks
 These docks are small and unremarkable, allowing for a maximum of three ships to dock at a time.
 At the same time these wooden boards are what allow the town to continue its existence, allowing fishermen and traders to enter the town.
 Expansions to the docks started construction a year ago, but has yet to be completed.
 ## Cliffside